2001 Academy Awards®

-And this was also the first year for a newly-created category - Best Animated Feature Film.
-According to the Academy's rules, an 'animated film' had to be at least 70 minutes in length, have a significant amount of major animated characters, and be at least 75% animated.
-The three nominees this year were Jimmy Neutron: Boy Genius, Monsters, Inc., and PDI/Dreamworks' Shrek (the winner), with its lovable green ogre (Mike Myers) and smart-alec donkey (Eddie Murphy).
-This was the first-ever Oscar for an animated feature film.
+For the newly-created category - Best Animated Feature Film, according to the Academy's rules, an 'animated film' had to be at least 70 minutes in length, have a significant amount of major animated characters, and be at least 75% animated.
+The three nominees this year were

 Three of the five Best Picture-nominated films had specifically fanciful elements:

 The Best Picture winner was A Beautiful Mind (with eight nominations and four major wins): Best Director (Ron Howard), Best Supporting Actress (Jennifer Connelly), and Best Adapted Screenplay (Akiva Goldsman).
 First time nominee and former child actor/director Ron Howard's case study drama and romance was loosely adapted from Sylvia Nasar's prize-winning biography about a courageous Princeton Univ. math genius experiencing a harrowing struggle with mental illness (schizophrenia).
 To date, it was the last biopic film to win Best Picture.
 The story's time frame spanned a period of five decades beginning with 1947.
 [Howard had made fifteen feature films in his career.
 Six years earlier, his Best Picture nominee Apollo 13 (1995) was honored by nine nominations - without a corresponding Best Director nomination.]
 Although its two lead actors (Crowe and Connelly) received Golden Globe awards, only Connelly went home with the Oscar.